Ballistic knife: Soviet Union

 The first press reports of what became known as the ballistic knife appeared in the late 1970s in connection with the Soviet Union's special operations forces.
 In his book Inside The Aquarium, Viktor Suvorov described a ballistic knife as part of a Soviet spetsnaz trooper's equipment.
+Due to this being the only and biased source of this claim, Russian sources claim this to be a myth.

 An NRS-2 combination knife/gun was designed and developed during the 1970s at the order of the Russian Ministry of Defence and KGB of the USSR.
 However, the NRS-2 was not a ballistic knife, but a gun hybrid (instead of launching the blade, a small barrel aligned with the blade fires a non-standard 7.62mm bullet).